Learn about your Multi-Gig Router

 Wi-Fi: Off (No Light) > Solid Blue

-WPS: Blinking Blue > Solid Blue (~3 Minutes) > Off (No Light)
+WPS: Blinking Blue > Solid Blue (3 Minutes) > Off (No Light)

-Wi-Fi turned on No action needed
+Wi-Fi turned on by the customer.
+No action required by the customer.

-Wi-Fi: Off (No Light) Wi-Fi turned off
+Wi-Fi: Off (No Light) Wi-Fi turned off by the customer.

-1. Connect Mesh Extender to the Wi-Fi
+1. Connect Mesh Extender to the Wi-Fi.

-2. Pair Mesh Extender and Multi-Gig Router
+2. Pair Mesh Extender and Multi-Gig Router.

 Network Settings